 North Carolina Virtual School Eligibility Requirements for the 2018-19 School Year

 You must meet specific state and program requirements to attend North Carolina Connections Academy (NCCA).
 Student eligibility requirements are determined by North Carolina state laws.
-Before enrolling, review the following eligibility requirements carefully to determine whether your student(s) is eligible to participate in NCCA for grades K–11.
+Before enrolling, review the following eligibility requirements carefully to determine whether your student(s) is eligible to participate in NCCA for grades K–12.

 Note:North Carolina Connections Academy does not accept students who are currently expelled from their local school or district.
 Students who are currently suspended from their local school or district will be reviewed on a case-by-case basis to enroll.